SidOfc/browserino/README.md

 _dates are in dd-mm-yyyy format_
 _older changes can be found in the [CHANGELOG.md](https://github.com/SidOfc/browserino/blob/master/CHANGELOG.md)_

+#### 20-01-2016 VERSION 2.5.4

+- formatted / refactored code with rubocop
+- iOS `system_name full: true` returns the version no. of iOS if found

 #### 19-01-2016 VERSION 2.5.3

 - Minor refactoring of code